silverbulletmd/silverbullet/website/Space Lua/Lua Integrated Query.md

 For instance, to sort a list of numbers in descending order:
 ${query[[from n = {1, 2, 3} order by n desc]]}

-However, in most cases you’ll use it in conjunction with [[../API/global#tag(name)]].
+However, in most cases you’ll use it in conjunction with [[API/index#index.tag(name)]].
 Here’s an example querying the 3 pages that were last modified:

 ${query[[
-  from p = tag "page"
+  from p = index.tag "page"
   order by p.lastModified desc
   select p.name
   limit 3